Instant coffee is often ridiculed among hardcore coffee snobs. While it’s not amazing, it’s still better than its reputation.

 This is a medium roast, so you get a thinner body and more mellow flavors compared to the other coffees on this list.

-You don’t get any flavor notes that this indicates that this Ethiopian coffee until it’s cooled down to room temperature.
-At that point, you find hints of thyme and earl grey tea that point to the Ethiopian connection.
+You don’t get any flavor notes that this indicates that this is an Ethiopian coffee until it’s cooled down to room temperature.
+At that point, you do find hints of thyme and earl grey tea, pointing to the Ethiopian connection.
 However, this is very subtle.

 What stands out to me about this coffee is that it’s a true medium roast with a clean flavor profile.
 You won’t encounter many instant coffees like that!